Constraints on Metastable Dark Energy Decaying into Dark Matter: Dark matter from first order phase transition

-In Figure~\ref{malpha}, we illustrate the dependence of the mass of the resulting DM particle on $\alpha$, with $\alpha$ ranging from $10^{-10}$ to $10^{-1}$.
+In Figure~\ref{malpha}, we illustrate the dependence of the mass of the resulting DM particle on $\alpha$, with~$\alpha$ ranging from $10^{-10}$ to $10^{-1}$.
 From this figure, we notice that there is no change in the order of magnitude of the mass for this whole range of values of $\alpha$.

-The behavior shown in Figure~\ref{malpha} can be described by the analytical expression,
+The behavior shown in Figure~\ref{malpha} can be described by the analytical expression

 which shows the weak dependence of the mass on $\alpha$.
-The order of magnitude of the mass only changes for $\alpha\sim 10^{-107598}$, which corresponds to a decay time $10^{26900}t_{\rm 0}$.
+The~order of magnitude of the mass only changes for $\alpha\sim 10^{-107598}$, which corresponds to a decay time $10^{26900}t_{\rm 0}$.
 Obviously, such a case is not interesting for us.
-Therefore, for any non-negligible (and observationally allowed) decay rate, the prediction for the DM mass, $m\sim10^{-13}\,{\rm GeV}$, remains consistent.
+Therefore, for~any non-negligible (and observationally allowed) decay rate, the~prediction for the DM mass, $m\sim10^{-13}\,{\rm GeV}$, remains consistent.
+In~addition to that, one can verify that these results also do not change if one considers other similar values for the coupling constant, as~$\lambda=10^{-1}$ for~instance.

-As it's well known, first-order phase transitions occur through random nucleation of bubbles.
+As is well known, first-order phase transitions occur through the random nucleation of bubbles.
 In this process, firstly the false vacuum energy is transferred to the kinetic energy of the bubbles wall, which asymptotically expands at the speed of light~\cite{Coleman:1977py, TeppaPannia:2016hwv, Simon:2009nb, Fischler:2007sz}.
-However, in some cases, at some point, the walls of these bubbles may percolate, and the energy of the walls is converted into particles (energy density) that eventually thermalize~\cite{hawking1982bubble, PhysRevD.46.2384,kosowsky1992gravitational, PhysRevD.84.024006}.
-Let us analyze this process further in the following section.
+However, in~some cases, at~some point, the~walls of these bubbles may percolate, and~the energy of the walls is converted into particles (energy density) that eventually thermalize~\cite{hawking1982bubble, PhysRevD.46.2384,kosowsky1992gravitational, PhysRevD.84.024006}.
+Let us analyze this process further in the following~section.